slacgismo/gismo-cloud-deploy/README.md

 (venv)$ gcd run-files [ --number | -n ] <0 ~ number> [ --deletenodes | -d ] [ --configfile | -f ] <filename> [--help]
 ```

 * If processfile command with no option command `-n` .
-The program will process the defined files in `config.yaml` files.
+The program will process the defined files in the `config.yaml` file.

-* The process file command with option command`-n` followed with `integer number` will process the first `number` files in defined bucket.
+* The process file command with option command`-n` followed with an `integer number` will process the first `number` files in the defined bucket.
 If `number=0`, it processes all files in the buckets.

 * The option command `[ --deletenodes | -d ]` will enable or disable deleting the eks nodes action after processing the files.
 If `[ --deletenodes | -d ]` is assigned.
 The program will delete all eks nodes after processing.

 * The option command `[ --configfile | -f ] [filename]` allows users to import configuration yaml files under `gismoclouddeploy/services/cli/config` folder.
-If this option command is not assigned, the default configure file is `gismoclouddeploy/services/cli/config/config.yaml`.
+If this optional command is not assigned, the default configure file is `gismoclouddeploy/services/cli/config/config.yaml`.

 Examples:

 ```bash
 (venv)$ gcd run-files -n 1 -d -f test_config.yaml
 ```

-The above command process the `first one` file of bucket defined in the `test_config.yaml`.
+The above command process the `first one` file of the bucket defined in the `test_config.yaml`.
 Because `-d` optional command is assigned, the EKS nodes will be deleted after processing.

 #### Other support command